PRDavis/mcdonough-eats/README.md

 McDonough Eats is an application that produces a neighborhood Map of Restaurants in my home town of McDonough, GA.

+To run the application, open the index.html file in your browser.

-The application begins with a data model of phone numbers and names of a few restaurants.
+The application begins with a data model of phone numbers for a few restaurants.
 Using OAuth, it authenticates against the Yelp.com API.
 Then using ajax it queries Yelp, and for each restaurant receives a JSON reply that includes location coordinates, URLs, review snippets, images, customer ratings,